Lorantine/derogam/README.md

 # Schedule

-SLOW DUE TO EXAMS COMING UP IN REAL-LIFE
+EXAMS NEARLY DONE

-At the moment I nearly finished my Medium Transport (Itinerant), after which I'll make the Small/Large Transports based on the Medium one
+I have finished the Medium Transport, just need to tune some stats later, I haven't started on the Small and Large versions.

-I try to finish my Transports as soon as possible (when I feel like working on them), I'd want them done mid-May but early May my exams start, so don't expect the Transports before end May
+I am however ALSO working on the biggest strongest warship the Derogam have: the Guardian

 After I finished the Transports I will attempt to make the Hybrids, and then I will focus on the military ships (no order planned, I will make whatever I want).